XyoloJR/Basic-ACC/README.md

 ## Impletmented commands
 - Right panel :
-  - Launch a plane on predefined route : after callsign, speed and fl been selected
+  * Launch a plane on predefined route : after callsign, speed and fl been selected
-  - Pick a plane and then :
+  * Pick a plane and then :
     - Change its fl level : climbs or descend to this fl at 2000ft/min
     - Change a plane heading : turns to the desired heading at 3°/s
     - Give a direct route to the chosen point : takes the shortest way, and resumes its route
 - Left side buttons :
-  - display/hide speed vectors for 3, 6, or 9 minutes
+  * display/hide speed vectors for 3, 6, or 9 minutes
+  * enable mesuring distance and heading between two points of the radar screen
 - Mouse click on plane icon :
   - left : change flight details position
       flight infos label turn clockwise in predefined position